kubernetes-client/python/README.md

 ## Documentation

-All APIs and Model's documentation can be found at the [Generated client's README file](kubernetes/README.md)
+All APIs and Models' documentation can be found at the [Generated client's README file](kubernetes/README.md)

 ## Compatibility